xonsh/xonsh/docs/tutorial_completers.rst

 partially-specified arguments upon hitting the "tab" key.

-In Python-mode, pressing the "tab" key will complete based on the variable names in the current builtins, globals, and locals, as well as xonsh languages keywords & operators, files & directories, and environment variable names.
-In subprocess-mode, xonsh additionally completes based on any file names on your
-$PATH, alias keys, and full BASH completion for the commands themselves.
+In Python-mode, pressing the "tab" key will complete based on the variable names in the current builtins, globals, and locals, as well as xonsh language keywords & operators, files & directories, and environment variable names.
+In subprocess-mode, xonsh additionally completes based on the names of any executable files on your $PATH, alias keys, and full BASH completion for the commands themselves.

 xonsh also provides a mechanism by which the results of a tab completion can be customized (i.e., new completions can be generated, or a subset of the built-in